 No matter how often you tell your kids to be happy with who they are, they’re going to mirror the way you talk about yourself — so even if you’re not at your ideal weight right now, don’t let them hear your body-shaming yourself or anyone else.

 “Parents need to avoid talking negatively about other people’s bodies — and their own,” Pearson says.
 “Kids need to learn positive attitudes toward body diversity.
 They need to know their worth has deep roots — and has nothing to do with appearance.”
-(This is especially true as your kids hit those awkward preteen years that we all remember soooo fondly.)

 So instead of obsessing about cutting calories and nixing sugar and losing X number of pounds, focus on teaching your kids to fuel their body with nutritious foods that help them stay strong and healthy.
 (And, ahem, don’t forget to follow your own advice!)